 In human cells, non-fermented Chinese Green tea is shown to have anti coronary heart disease function (63).

 A large meta-analysis of human studies observed that individuals who did not consume Green tea had a greater risk of cardiovascular disease.

 Including 1 cup/day of Green tea had reduced the risk of heart attack and stroke compared to those who consume less than a cup of Green tea/ day (64).

-The gist: Green tea has a heart-protective function by various biochemical pathways in animals and humans.
+Green tea has a heart-protective function by various biochemical pathways in animals and humans.

 7. Green Tea Has the Potential to Protect the Stomach & Intestines